 3. Speed of Construction

 A traditional home usually takes a minimum of four months to build, while a shipping container home can be built in under one month!
 To ensure you are building your shipping container home as quickly as possible, have all of your permits and licenses from your local zoning department ready (these could take weeks to get).
 Do as much research as possible in regards to the work involved and how you want your home to look by having a good plan.
 If possible, buy your shipping container locally or as close to the build site as possible to cut down shipping time.

 With so many options on how to construct a shipping container home, it is important you have ideas and research to back up what you prefer and how you want your new home to be constructed.

-Living off grid will save a considerable amount of money due to your lower energy costs.
-You will also reduce you carbon footprint and be more self-reliant!
+Living off the grid will save a considerable amount of money due to your lower energy costs.
+You will also reduce your carbon footprint and be more self-reliant!

 The boxy style and the material used in shipping containers allow for flexibility when constructing your perfect building.